 Basting in Sewing Table of Contents

 What is Basting in Sewing?

-As mentioned above, basting is a type of stitch that is used to temporarily hold fabric(s) in the desired position.
+As mentioned above, sewing baste or basting is a type of stitch that is used to temporarily hold fabric(s) in the desired position.
 These stitches are long and loose so that they can easily be removed later on.

 When comparing regular stitches and basting stitches, you’ll notice that basting stitches are several millimeters longer, and it is easier to find space between the thread and the fabric itself.

 Fun Fact: Ever wonder what stitch length to baste stitch with?
 According to Liz Johnson’s Sew4Home article “Machine Basting Basics: Why and How,”

 regular stitches are about 2.2 mm in length while the average basting stitch length is 5 mm.
 However, some sewing machines can set their basting stitches to be up to 9 mm long!

 Why Baste Stitch?